 Tours & Tickets

-Combine a walking tour of Florence with a guided visit to the Accademia Gallery to see Michelangelo's famous statue of David.
-By booking your guided tour of ...
+Combine a walking tour of Renaissance-era Florence with a skip-the-line tour of the Accademia Gallery (Galleria dell’ Accademia)!
+With a local guide, stroll ...
 Read more

 Duration: 3 hours (approx.)